franzbu/HAeating/README.md

 This will have to be done individually differently, depending on the heating hardware in use.

-In my setup, the ESP WT32-ETH01 listens to HA's input_number.target_flow_temp and starts/stops heating accordingly, alongside setting the correct flow temp.
+In my setup, the ESP WT32-ETH01 listens to HA's input_number.target_flow_temp and starts/stops heating accordingly, alongside setting the requested flow temp.
 This is done via Modbus connection to a dual firewood and wood pellets boiler (Froeling SP Dual), but the firmware should work with some adjustments with a range of heating devices with serial interface and potentially others.

 <img width="698" height="478" alt="Screenshot 2026-02-07 at 10 57 21 AM" src="https://github.com/user-attachments/assets/18c4d56d-482e-4042-8cbd-f8fe2cbbbe51" />